-- Ensuring the accessibility of this policy to staff and students. - Implementation of this policy.
+- Ensuring the accessibility of this policy by staff and students - Implementation of this policy.

-4. PRINCIPLES
+2.PRINCIPLES

-- When setting tuition fees NIDA considers the cost of delivery of the course and strategic and commercial considerations.
-Tuition fees vary based on residency status and course type. - NIDA will endeavour to support students whose study has been impacted by exceptional circumstances. - Tuition fees are approved by the Board of Directors and are reviewed annually. - NIDA will manage complaints and appeals in a timely manner in alignment with the principles of natural justice, regulatory requirements and the NIDA Complaints and Appeals for Students Policy.
-This written agreement, and the right to make complaints and seek appeals of decisions and action under various processes, does not affect the rights of the student to take action under the Australian Consumer Law if the Australian Consumer Law applies.
+- 1. When setting tuition fees NIDA considers the cost of delivery of the course as well as strategic and business considerations. - 2.
+Tuition fees are approved by the Board of Directors and are published annually in advance of the commencement of an enrolment period. - 3.
+If a student's residency status changes NIDA will apply any relevant adjustment to the next scheduled payment after notification. - 4.
+NIDA will endeavour to support students whose study has been impacted by exceptional circumstances. - 5.
+NIDA will manage complaints and appeals in a timely manner in alignment with the principles of natural justice, regulatory requirements, and the Appeals Non-Academic Complaints and Appeals Policy. - 6.
+This policy, and the right to make complaints and seek appeals of decisions and action under various processes, does not affect the rights of the student to take action under the Australian Consumer Law if applicable.